Understanding the Retina

 Due to the specialized nature of retinal eye exams, please consider the following:

-Following a diagnosis and a thorough explanation of your condition and treatment options, you may require medical treatment on your first visit for some urgent retinal conditions.
+Following a diagnosis and a thorough explanation of your condition and treatment options, you may require medical treatment on your first visit for any urgent retinal conditions.

-Your initial evaluation may take two to three hours due to the complex nature of some retinal diseases.
-Subsequent visits may be significantly shorter depending on the time needed for the necessary diagnostic tests or treatments based on your individual retinal condition.
-Dilation of your pupils can result in blurred vision and sensitivity to light.
-You may wish to bring sunglasses with you and arrange to have someone drive you home, if you’re not using public transportation.
+Your initial evaluation with our retina specialists may take one to two hours due to the complex nature of some retinal diseases.
+Subsequent visits may be significantly shorter depending on the time needed for the necessary diagnostic tests or treatments.